tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 - MAP (entities based on maps)

-As the two modes cannot be mixed and we would like to be able to use typed entities (instead of just the :abbr:`Entity (ch.tocco.nice2.persist.entity.Entity)` interface) in the future we need to dynamically generate classes for the entity models.
+As the two modes cannot be mixed and we would like to be able to use typed entities (instead of just the :nice:`Entity <ch/tocco/nice2/persist/entity/Entity>` interface) in the future we need to dynamically generate classes for the entity models.

 The `javassist <https://www.javassist.org/>`_ library is used to generate the classes.
 The same library is used by  Hibernate 5.2.x itself to generate proxy classes. `Bytebuddy <https://bytebuddy.net/>`_ would